List of Gargoyles characters: Avalon Clan

 The unnamed members of the Avalon clan consist of 14 unnamed females, 16 unnamed males, and 2 gargoyle beasts.

 London Clan

 The London Clan are a prosperous English clan resembling the creatures of heraldry.
 The London Clan roosted at a country estate called Knight's Spur.
-They also ran a magic shop in London to supplement their income, and until the mid-1990s (the timeframe of the Gargoyles series) had abandoned their mission of protection.
+They also ran a magic shop in London to supplement their income and until the mid-1990s (the timeframe of the Gargoyles series), the London Clan had abandoned their mission of protection.

 Their names were derived from the heraldic creatures they were based on: